bspeiser/centenepub/README.md

 "# centene"
+sumDev
+Runtime Log results are under the /trigger

 AWS Interview Project
 The criteria is as follows:
 - Build out the data pipeline presented in the diagram below in a personal AWS account.